DylanKennethWinoto/CS3343-Software-Engineering-Practice-Group-4-Project/README.md

 2. Double Click the file _____________

 Project Usage:
+1. Upon launching, the program will prompt for user login credentials.
+2. User Authentication.
+The application features a login system.
+Users must enter a valid username and password to access the financial analysis features.
+New users can sign up if they don’t already have an account.
 1. After opening the program, the message will send the following message: "Welcome to Company's Financial Analyzer, please input your text report: "

 Inputting the correct format: